sadiqmalam/quranstudy/README.md

 ## Projects

-At the moment I am engaged in a number of projects.
+At the moment I am engaged in a number of Quran Study related projects.

 ### Quran Answer